Localization

 Web Awesome uses English as a fallback to provide a better experience than rendering nothing or throwing an error.

-To contribute new translations or improvements to existing translations, please submit a pull request on
+To contribute new translations or improvements to existing translations, please submit a pull request on GitHub.
+Translations are located in src/translations

 and can be edited directly on GitHub if you don't want to clone the repo locally.